-- 1. Examine related history in order to enrich the discussion of student images confidently and in context. - 2.
+- 1. Examine related history in order to enrich the discussion of student images. - 2.
 Discuss the potential for trends in the history of photography to be a vehicle for social change and/or a reflection of society. - 3.
 Explain the impact the history of photography has on the current state of the industry. - 4.
 Compare the work of photographers who have championed a variety of ideas and innovations that resulted in advancements within the medium. - 5.
-Prepare and deliver a short oral presentation based on a significant historical work of a photographer whose work is directly related to photographing people. - 6.
+Prepare and deliver a short oral presentation based on a significant historical work of a photographer. - 6.
 Refine visual oral and written communication skills through portfolio development, oral presentation, critiquing and journaling.